alihinnawe/alihinnawe/README.md

 Feel free to reach out to me via email at [your.email@example.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/).
 I'm always open to new opportunities and collaborations.

 Thank you for visiting my portfolio!

----

-*Note: Make sure to include the FontAwesome library in your HTML file for the icons to render correctly.
-You can include it by adding the following link in the `<head>` of your HTML file: `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css" integrity="sha384-c8Q8zqZSN6P3SS1Bp2ERPyG/Jb7KwBPmg5f1BqPi0cR21JKhXCGSmKKEQ0R2fMOy" crossorigin="anonymous" />`.*